 Once you've churned a batch of ice cream, it's important to store it in the freezer.
-To do so, transfer the freshly churned soft ice cream to an airtight container (of at least 1 litre capacity).
+To do so, transfer the freshly churned soft ice cream to an airtight container (of at least 1-litre capacity).
+I like the Tovolo ice cream tubs that are large enough to fit one batch of homemade ice cream.
 Before putting the lid on, make sure to cover the surface of the ice cream with plastic wrap and press the plastic wrap directly onto the entire surface of the ice cream.
 Close the container with the lid and store the ice cream in the freezer.

 Troubleshooting homemade ice cream

 Improving the texture

 Custard base has bits of cooked egg in it